-Indexed average expenses means the average allowable expenses adjusted to reflect expense growth during the whole-farm history period.
+Indexed Revenue means the allowable revenue of a tax year adjusted to reflect growth during the whole-farm history period.

-Indexed average revenue means the average allowable revenue adjusted to reflect revenue growth during the whole-farm history period.
+Indexed average revenue means the average for all years in the insured's whole-farm history period after any adjustment to reflect revenue growth during the whole-farm history period.